dimitri-nicolo/calico/_includes/master/cnx-mgr-install.md

-   To ensure that {{site.prodname}} Manager users have the same level of access to Elasticsearch indices, ClusterRoles that grant access to Elasticsearch in the manner show above should be modified to give access to all resource names under of type `index` in the `lma.tigera.io` group.
+   To ensure that {{site.prodname}} Manager users have the same level of access to Elasticsearch indices, ClusterRoles that grant access to Elasticsearch in the manner shown above should be modified to give access to all resource names for cluster
+    `cluster` in the `lma.tigera.io` group.

    ```
    kubectl apply -f - <<EOF